Reggora/React-Coding-Challenge/README.md

-# React Native - Coding Challenge
+# React - Coding Challenge

 Reggora is looking for people who can build awesome products, so we created this challenge to test our candidates' overall development skills.